techiediaries/blog/_posts/2017-04-04-server-side-swift-app-with-vapor-and-droplet.markdown

 {"message":"Contacts must have a name"}
 ```
-> Bad request response

 If the sent data passes the validation, a new contact is created, saved in the database and returned as a response, so the client is able to know the contact id.
+The following command create John, with john@gmail.com email address, in the database.

 ```
 curl -i -H "Content-Type: application/json" -X POST -d '{"name": "John", "email": "john@gmail.com"}' "localhost:8080/contacts/create"
 ```

-> Request with the two required fields
+Which returns a successful response with the id of the new contact.

 ```
 HTTP/1.1 200 OK